One of the most popular islands of Malaysia, Langkawi is a must visit for many travellers to Malaysia, and deservedly so.

-Visiting this beautiful island and want to know what to do in Langkawi Malaysia?
-We have you covered!
+Are you visiting this beautiful island and want to know what to do in Langkawi Malaysia?
+In that case read on – we have you covered for Langkawi 2021!

 Langkawi is technically a district of 99 islands located about 30 kilometres off the coast of Malaysia in the Andaman Sea.
 It is easy to get here thanks to an international airport and frequent ferries from the mainland.
 The main island is where you’ll find an array of Langkawi attractions as well as many accommodation and eating options.